ThatMattCat/ToteTracker/README.md

 * Allows uploading the Database to default device 'share' options for backup and retrieval
 * AI image analysis to automatically name & classify objects being stored
   * A Gemini API key must be provided in the settings in order for this to function properly
-* AI Alternative: Uses API to get item details from scanned barcodes
+* Alternative to AI: Uses [UPCItemDB API](https://www.upcitemdb.com/) to get item details from scanned barcodes
 * Item images stored as base64-encoded strings, directly in the database
+* Scans stickers created by the [QR Sticker Generator](https://github.com/ThatMattCat/qr-sticker-generator) to keep track of storage containers

 <table>
   <tr>